 Except for the shareholder class action lawsuit, the Company has considered subsequent events through August 2, 2013 in preparing the financial statements and disclosures, which were first available to be issued on August 2, 2013.
-With respect to the shareholder class action lawsuit, the Company has considered subsequent events through September 4, 2012.
+With respect to the shareholder class action lawsuit, the Company has considered subsequent events through September 6, 2013.
 See Note 12 for further discussion of the shareholder class action lawsuit.

-Notes to Unaudited Condensed Consolidated Financial Statements-(Continued)
+Notes to Unaudited Condensed Consolidated Financial Statements-(Continued) (In thousands, unless otherwise noted)